FAQ

 -

-TOS can only boot from a drive connected as master drive to the first IDE port if the drive was partitioned while being connected to the Atari's IDE port.
-This is caused by the wiring of the Atari's IDE port not having the same byte order used by other platforms for IDE.
-The Suska board uses the same IDE byte order as other platforms and does not have this limitation.
+TOS can only boot from a drive connected as primary drive to the first IDE port if the drive was partitioned while being connected to the Atari's IDE port.
+This is caused by the wiring of the Atari's IDE port not having the same byte order as other platforms.
+The Suska board uses the normal IDE byte order and is not affected by this limitation.

 With IDE/SATA drives the boot partition has to be located within the first 32 Gigabytes of a drive.
 Further, TOS cannot boot from 4KN SATA drives, which have 4096 physical bytes per sector.